cyberus-technology/hedron/README.md

 ### Supported platforms

-The Hedron microhypervisor runs on single- and multi-processor x86 machines that support ACPI, XSAVE and FSGSBASE.
+The Hedron hypervisor runs on single- and multi-processor x86 machines that support ACPI, XSAVE and FSGSBASE.

 Recommended Intel CPUs are Intel Core processors starting with the Ivy